 Amazing Thailand | Beach | Spa | Romance | Culture

-Koh Samui and the newly introduced Khanom – Surat Thani region is the reverse with the most settled time March to October, and the winter months (particularly November to January) having the highest rainfall, beach erosion and sea swells.
+Koh Samui and the neighbouring islands of Koh Phangan and Koh Tao and mainland Khanom – Surat Thani region are the reverse with the most settled time March to October, and the winter months (particularly November to January) having the highest rainfall, beach erosion and sea swells.

-Hua Hin/Koh Samet are more constant without the extremes found further south, with the summer months more humid and slightly more rainfall.
+Hua Hin/Koh Samet is more constant without the extremes found further south, with the summer months more humid and slightly more rainfall.

-Note – In common witth most tropical areas, the beaches are to be used by tourist and local alike, private beaches are not permitted.
+Note – In common with most tropical areas, the beaches are to be used by tourist and locals alike, private beaches are not permitted.
 The most attractive beaches tend to be the most popular, appealing to day visitors from other resorts where the beaches may be less enticing.